Generic Name: Diclofenac Gel (3%) (dye KLOE fen ak)

 Brand Name: Solaraze

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using diclofenac gel (3%) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using diclofenac gel (3%) and may be greater with higher doses or long-term use.
 Do not use diclofenac gel (3%) right before or after bypass heart surgery.

 Uses of Diclofenac Gel:

 - It is used to treat a precancerous skin problem called actinic keratosis.

 What do I need to tell my doctor BEFORE I take Diclofenac Gel?

 - If you have an allergy to diclofenac or any other part of diclofenac gel (3%).

 - If you have an allergy to aspirin or NSAIDs.

 - If you are allergic to diclofenac gel (3%); any part of diclofenac gel (3%); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have ever had asthma caused by a salicylate drug like aspirin or a drug like this one like NSAIDs.